Aims and Objectives

 Teaching and learning methods

-Teaching methods: Lectures, directed reading, Bb online support.
+Teaching methods: Lectures, Support classes, Bb online support, Problem classes, Workshops.

-Learning methods: Independent study, student motivated peer group study, student driven tutor support
+Learning methods: Independent study, student motivated peer group study, student driven tutor support, applied practical workshops

 |Preparation for scheduled sessions||40|